-We trust doctors, nurses, and other health care providers to meet established standards of their profession.
-Unfortunately, they don’t always meet their duty of care, or may make critical errors which compromise patient safety, and increase risks for profound or permanent harm.
-When substandard care results in preventable injuries, victims and their families have the right to justice and fair compensation.
-As proven medical malpractice attorneys in Chicago, we have the resources to help.
-In fact, we have recovered over $4 billion for our clients.
+We trust doctors, nurses and other health care providers to meet the established standards of their profession.
+Unfortunately, they don’t always meet their duty of care, making critical errors that compromise patient safety and increase the risk of profound or permanent harm.
+When substandard care results in preventable injuries, victims and their families have the right to seek justice and fair compensation.
+As proven medical malpractice attorneys in Chicago, we have the skills and resources to help.

-Medical malpractice is a serious problem, and one that claims thousands of American lives every year and causes even more injuries and pain.
-Unfortunately, many victims don't take legal action and pursue the compensation they deserve for their injuries and losses.
 At Power Rogers, we address all medical malpractice cases with integrity and conviction.
-Holding healthcare professionals accountable for their mistakes benefits the system as a whole.
-We are careful to accept only meritorious cases, maintaining our firm's reputation for ethical advocacy.
+Holding health care professionals accountable for their mistakes benefits the system as a whole.
+We are careful to accept only meritorious cases, maintaining our firm’s reputation for ethical advocacy.

-- Attorney Joe Powers has never lost a medical malpractice case at trial
+- Attorney Joe Power has never lost a medical malpractice case at trial.

-- Almost every one of Joe Power's cases have resulted in tripling the pretrial offer to settle
+- Almost every one of Joe Power’s cases has resulted in tripling the pretrial offer to settle.

 What Qualifies As Medical Malpractice?